 In religion he recognized a single transcendental God who has no beginning or end but who expresses himself through other gods.
 (A conception very similar to Zoriastrian monotheism, the official religion of the empire of the day, the Persian.)

 Politically, he was in favor of benign tyranny more than democracy.
 He was a nationalist in matters of gender and nationality: he thought that men were better than women and Greeks superior to all others (called 'barbarians').

 Herodotus was a Greek from the city of Halicanaso, an Aegean port in Asia Minor, part of the Persian empire.
 He published his Histories between 426 and 415 B.C.
-Their objective was to explain the unexpected Greek victory in the Punic Wars (500 to 449 B.C.)
+Their objective was to explain the unexpected Greek victory in the wars against the Persians (500 to 449 B.C.)

 Unlike Homer Herodotus does not claim an inspiration from the Muses.
 However, he opens his work with a tribute to the world of the Homeric hero and his effort to achieve glory (kleos).
 After all, both authors were reporters of the great Greek events and preserved them for posterity.
 Herodotus also combined the two major themes of the Homeric epic: travel and war.
 He uses the history of the Persian imperial expansion to delve into the cultures of the colonizers and colonized in the century that preceded the wars.
 History and culture intermingle in his story.

 Although his way of exploring the world is proto-scientific, what distinguishes Herodotus' historical research is his approach.
 The 'why' is a constant in his work.
 Why did the war between Greece and the barbarians start?
 Why are there floods on the Nile? ...